bacalhau-project/bacalhau/clients/python/docs/OrchestratorApi.md

 api_instance = bacalhau_apiclient.OrchestratorApi()
 id = 'id_example' # str | ID to get the job for
 include = 'include_example' # str | Takes history and executions as options.
-If empty will not include anything else. (optional) limit = 56 # int | Number of history or exeuctions to fetch.
+If empty will not include anything else. (optional) limit = 56 # int | Number of history or executions to fetch.
 Should be used in conjugation with include (optional)

 try:
     # Returns a job.